 6. Wheat or gluten

-Gluten is a specific protein found in wheat, barley, and rye that gives dough its structure and elasticity.
+Gluten is a protein found in wheat, barley, and rye that gives dough its structure and elasticity.

 Some of the most common foods that cause allergies in infants and toddlers are dairy, fish, shellfish, soy products, wheat, peanuts, tree nuts, and eggs.